alexmuir97/ansible-collection-personal.system/roles/avahi/README.md

 An Ansible role to install and configure Avahi.

 ## Description
-Avahi is a service discovery technology for Linux using multicast DNS (mDNS)/DNS Service Discovery (DNS-SD) which eases the discovery of local hosts in a network.
-The Ansible role install Avahi and starts the daemon.
-If firewalld is installed, it will also allow mDNS traffic to path through.
+Avahi is a system which facilitates service discovery on a local network via the multicast DNS (mDNS) and DNS Service Discovery (DNS-SD) protocol suite.
+This Ansible role will install Avahi and start the daemon.
+If firewalld is installed, it will also allow mDNS traffic.

 ## Dependencies
 None.